-Look for fish icons and symbols that indicate bait fish and large individual fish of your target species that are swimming at a depth that your lure can dive to and cast in front of them.
+Look for fish icons and symbols that indicate bait fish and large individual fish of your target species swimming at a depth your lure can dive to and cast in front of them.

 Fish Finder Overview

-If you’re new to the sport of fishing and you’re not quite sure what a fish finder is or what it does, you’re not alone.
-Put simply, a fish finder is an electronic device mounted to a boat that anglers use to detect fish below or around their vessel, as well as structure and depth.
+If you’re new to fishing and are not quite sure what a fish finder is or what it does, you’re not alone.
+A fish finder is an electronic device mounted to a boat that anglers use to detect fish below or around their vessel, structure, and depth.
 Over the last few decades, I have seen many different types of fish finders enter the fishing industry.
 These tools have proven to be revolutionary in every sense of the word when it comes to the sport of fishing.

 Most fish finders operate using CHIRP sonar systems.
 This system stands for Compressed High Intensity Radar Pulse and is an improved version of 2D sonar that was first used in fish finders many years ago.
 The main difference between CHIRP sonar and traditional sonar is that the older technology uses a single beam while the CHIRP sonar works using continuous beams that provide a better overall reading.